cucumber/cucumber-jvm/cucumber-java/README.md

 ```

 Data table types can be declared by annotating a method with `@DataTableType`.
-Depending on the parameter type this will be either a:
+Depending on the parameter type, this will be one of the following:
  * `String` -> `io.cucumber.datatable.TableCellTranformer`
  * `Map<String,String>` -> `io.cucumber.datatable.TableEntryTransformer`
  * `List<String` -> `io.cucumber.datatable.TableRowTranformer`
  * `DataTable` -> `io.cucumber.datatable.TableTransformer`

-For a full list of transformations that can be achieved with data table types
+For a full list of transformations that can be achieved with data table types,
 see [cucumber/datatable](https://github.com/cucumber/cucumber/tree/master/datatable)

 ### Default Transformers